ewjay/fapiwiki/FAPI_Meeting_Notes_2021-01-20_Atlantic.rst

 --------------------------
 Current draft: https://docs.google.com/document/d/1Fo44L_wM4TIMxF3f1xowNWdlqEqZkZdjAyd1pAtab9U/edit

+WG members are asked to chime into the document to leave comments.

 AOB
 ==========================
+n/a

-The meeting was adjourned at 15:10 UTC.
+The meeting was adjourned at 15:00 UTC.